ssorj/transom/README.md

 ## Overview

-Transom is a fairly run-of-the-mill static site generator written in Python.
+Transom is a static site generator written in Python.
 It converts Markdown input files into HTML output files.

-But that does oversimplify things a bit.
+But that oversimplifies things a bit.
 Transom actually converts Markdown input files and simple HTML files and Python code into somewhat fancier HTML output files.
 For me, I like that it automates a lot of the work of creating a real website, *and* it does it with a